REPORT

 3. Personal phone usage

 Management strategies: Some workplaces have strict policies regarding personal device usage, especially if the work they do is sensitive, such as in finance, healthcare or defense.
-But most employees would prefer to have access to their phones throughout the day.
+But most employees prefer to have access to their phones throughout the day.

 4. Ambient noise